-- Personal protective equipment can help guard against all sorts of hazards, but you have to wear the right PPE and use it correctly to avoid injury. - Your employer will evaluate your workplace to determine if it's hazardous and if you need to wear PPE to work there safely. - If your job does require protective equipment, you will be provided with the PPE that is suitable for the work you're doing. - Your employer must train you on how to use your PPE, and you must demonstrate that you know how to handle it before you will be allowed to wear it on the job. - All personal protective equipment must be maintained in a safe and undamaged condition. - Doing your job requires protection.
-Not having it could mean injury... disability... even death.
-So play it safe.
+- Personal protective equipment can help guard against all sorts of hazards, but you have to wear the right PPE and use it correctly to avoid injury. - Your employer will evaluate your workplace to determine if it's hazardous... and if you need to wear PPE to work safely. - If your job does require protective equipment, you will be provided with the PPE that is suitable for the work you're doing. - Your employer must train you on how to use your PPE, and you must demonstrate that you know how to handle it before you're allowed to wear it on the job. - All personal protective equipment must be maintained in a safe and undamaged condition. - Doing your job requires protection.
 Find out what personal protective equipment you need for your job.
-Learn how to use it correctly.
-And wear it... every day!
+Learn how to use it correctly and wear it... every day!